Multi-instance IDA Pro MCP server — analyze multiple binaries simultaneously through a single MCP endpoint.

 # 1. Install ida-multi-mcp

-pip install git+https://github.com/MeroZemory/ida-multi-mcp.git
+pip install --user git+https://github.com/MeroZemory/ida-multi-mcp.git

-# 3. Install IDA plugin
+# 2. Install IDA plugin + configure MCP clients

-ida-multi-mcp install
+ida-multi-mcp --install

 For AI Agents